Indian languages

 What's new on our site today!

-This is our collection of links to Maricopa folktales and traditional stories that can be read online.
+This is our collection of links to Maricopa stories and folktales that can be read online.
 We have indexed our Native American legends section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
 In particular, though these legends come from the Maricopa tribe, the traditional stories of related tribes like the Yuma and Mojave are very similar.

 Cipas